itsgratien/task-management-server/README.md

 ```

-- Then run `source ~/.bashrc`

-- After In your terminal, inside project directory run `yarn install`
+- In your terminal, inside project directory run `yarn install`
-- And run `yarn dev` to start your local server
+- Run `yarn dev` to start your local server

 ## API Documentation